DerkNiessink/OrbitSmash/README.md

 And without the animation                             -> `python main.py 19`

-* Red sphere indicate debris and white satellites.
+* In the animation: red spheres indicate debris and white satellites.

 ### After the simulation